kcao0918/DatabasesGUI/README.md

 ## How to run

+Make sure you cd into the Backend folder first.

 To run the backend server, make sure to have the MySQL database running under Backend/business_supply.sql then type the commend:
 ` npm start`

+Makes sure you cd into the Frontend folder first.
 To start the Frontend server, `npm run` or ` npm run dev`